 For Aimee and her husband, who pursued IVF with Dr. Martin Freedman at RMA Philadelphia, choosing to start their family with donor eggs was not an easy one.
 But Dr. Freedman, who had earned the couple’s trust, explained that most mosaic embryos will fail to implant or lead to an ongoing pregnancy, so the couple was better off with donor eggs.
 “And we had a complete 180,” Aimee says.
 They pursued donor eggs, and now, Aimee is a mother to a one-and-a-half-year-old son.
 Pursuing donor eggs was “the best decision we ever could have made,” she says.

-Having all of the well-validated fertility treatment options (IVF, IUI, ICSI) in one place can help increase your chance of a successful pregnancy and potentially reduce your time in care.
-Learn about some of our most popular assisted reproductive technology below.
+Having all of the well-validated fertility treatment options (IVF, IUI, ICSI) in one fertility clinic can help increase your chance of a successful pregnancy and potentially reduce your time in care.
+Learn about some of our most effective assisted reproductive technology below.